blink1415/Calculator.elm/readme.md

 - [ ] Check validity of expression
 - [ ] Evaluate expression
 - [ ] Editable text field for expression

+## Why Elm?

+Functional programming is cool and the dev tools for Elm are excellent.